MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-deploy-windows.md

 ---
-title: Deploy the AKS engine on Windows in Azure Stack Hub | Microsoft Docs
+title: Deploy the AKS engine on Windows in Azure Stack Hub
 description: Learn how to use a Windows machine in your Azure Stack Hub to host the AKS engine in order to deploy and manage a Kubernetes cluster.
 author: mattbriggs